Kurt Vile on new single 'Like Exploding Stones' and new album 'watch my moves'

 Kurt Vile has shared psychedelic visuals for his new single ‘Like Exploding Stones’, as well as announcing details of his next studio album ‘(watch my moves)’.
-Check it out below, along with our interview with Vile.
+Check it out below along with our interview with Vile.

 “My albums always progress from one to the next just by me getting older physically and spiritually,” Vile told NME of the 15 track LP.
 “I think my last record [2018’s ‘Bottle It In’] was pretty epic, and on this one I’ve had even more time to make it.
 I’ve got the energy of a new label, and I don’t feel as much in a rush.
 I recorded more than enough songs and then just put all the best ones on this album, so it’s perfect.”